cpulvermacher/time-travel/README.md

 ## Features

 - Fakes date and time for all methods of `Date` and `Intl.DateTimeFormat` objects.
-- (experimental) Time zone can be changed, with full support for DST transitions.
+- Time zone can be changed, with full support for DST transitions.
 - Time can be stopped and resumed.
 - Option to automatically reload page after changing date.
 - Only affects current tab after clicking the extension icon.